snowplow-incubator/snowplow-micro-examples/README.md

     cy.eventsWithEventType( "pv", 8 );
     cy.eventsWithEventType( "se", 45 );
 ```
-*Arguments*:
- - string, the eventType you want to match against
- - int >= 0, the number of matching events you expect

 This command is useful when you want to ensure that a particular type of events got tracked as many times as it should.

 #### .eventsWithParams